-Before we take a look into the features and packages of popular VPS hosting services, it’s vital to understand what actually VPS hosting is and whether your website needs it or not.
-We’ll also show you a few other popular hosting options available in the market and explain how they differ from VPS hosting.
+Before we look into the features and packages of popular VPS hosting services, it’s vital to understand what VPS hosting actually is and whether your website needs it or not.

-A Virtual Private Server (VPS) hosting is an in-between solution for sites that are either resource heavy or attract a significant amount of traffic.
-A VPS hosting gives you more control and flexibility than a shared hosting server without the high costs of leasing an entire server for your sole use.
+Virtual Private Server (VPS) hosting is an in-between solution for sites that’re either resource-heavy or attract a significant amount of traffic.
+VPS hosting gives you more control and flexibility than a shared hosting server without the high costs of leasing an entire server for your sole use.

 VPS is basically an independent partition of a physical server.
 With virtualization, it creates multiple virtual partitions of a physical server in a way that you can effectively control your own resources and configure them the way you want.